Working with FITS-cubes

 levels = (1e20, 5e20, 1e21, 3e21, 5e21, 7e21, 1e22) # Define contour levels to use

-ax.contour(hi_column_density.hdu.data, cmap='Greys_r', alpha=0.5, levels=levels)
+ax.contour(hi_column_density.hdu.data, cmap="Greys_r", alpha=0.5, levels=levels)

-<matplotlib.contour.QuadContourSet at 0x7f2ea6f1ac60>
+<matplotlib.contour.QuadContourSet at 0x7f3220de8410>

 As you can see, the WCSAxes framework is very powerful and similiar to making any matplotlib style plot.

-Display a Longitude-Velocity Slice¶
+Display a Longitude-Velocity Slice#

 The WCSAxes framework in Astropy also lets us slice the data accross different dimensions.
 It is often useful to slice along a single latitude and display an image showing longtitude and velocity information only (position-velocity or longitude-velocity diagram).

-keyword and selecting the appropriate slice through the data.
+This can be done by specifying the slices keyword and selecting the appropriate slice through the data.

-requires a 3D tuple containing the index to be sliced along and where we want the two axes to be displayed.
+slices requires a 3D tuple containing the index to be sliced along and where we want the two axes to be displayed.
 This should be specified in the same order as the WCS object (longitude, latitude, velocity) as opposed to the order of numpy array holding the data (velocity, latitude, longitude).

 We then select the appropriate data by indexing along the numpy array.